AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

   for Continuous Integration (CI) purposes.
 - `pnpm build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
 - `pnpm clean` - Removes all generated files in the output directories, cleaning up the build results.
-- `pnpm esbuild:agtree` - Base ESBuild command for building integrated AGTree with the common options.
-  Integrated AGTree comes with the integrated AGLint, this command just helps to bundle it to a separate file.
-  This is needed because AGTree is also used by the server, and by bundling it to a separate file, we can avoid double-bundling AGTree.
 - `pnpm esbuild:server` - Base ESBuild command for building the server with the common options.
 - `pnpm esbuild:client` - Base ESBuild command for building the client with the common options.
 - `pnpm extract-changelog` - Extract changes from the `CHANGELOG.md` for a specific version.
 Typically, this is used by